ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Snapshots are supported only for shares that have "security group" as their access control mode.

 You can't create snapshots of replica or accessor shares.
-However, snapshots of the origin share are replicated to the read-only replica share at the next scheduled sync.
+However, snapshots of a zonal origin share are replicated to the read-only replica share at the next scheduled sync.
 Snapshots of the origin share are also available to the accessor shares.
 {: important}

 ## File share data eradication